pwikapanel/illustrator-panel/documentation/software-signing.md

 To be installed normally, an Adobe extension has to be signed.

+Most of the information on this page comes from [this Adobe PDF](https://wwwimages2.adobe.com/content/dam/acom/en/devnet/creativesuite/pdfs/SigningTechNote_CC.pdf):

 #### The software signing tool: ZXPSignCMD

 [ZXPSignCMD](https://github.com/Adobe-CEP/CEP-Resources/tree/master/ZXPSignCMD) is available from the [Adobe CEP repository](https://github.com/Adobe-CEP).